-It is important that you come to class on time and be ready to think as class begins.
-(This is the educational equivalent of stretching and warming up prior to an athletic or musical performance.)
+It is important that you come to class on time and be ready to think as class begins; this is the educational equivalent of stretching and warming up prior to an athletic or musical performance.)
 I know this is difficult for early morning classes, but give it your best shot.
-I will keep track of your attendance; more than three unexcused absences will negatively impact your grade.
-Be certain that your cell phones (and any other non-essential electronic devices) are turned off before entering the classroom.
-Finally, please refrain from eating during class, that is, do not bring breakfast or a snack to class as this can be distracting to other students.
+Be certain that your cell phones (and any other nonessential electronic devices) are turned off before entering the classroom.

 Homework problems will be assigned after every lecture and you should do them before the next class period.
 Allow at least two to three hours for each assignment; look over your notes and the textbook, do all of the assigned problems, think about the key ideas in the section, and preview the next section.
 (For the record, I strongly encourage you to spend a few minutes reading a section before we discuss it in class.
 This will not only help improve your understanding of the lecture, but it will also give you practice reading technical material.)
 It is important to realize that working on and struggling with problems is the best way to learn new material.
 We will go over some of the problems in class the next period, but you should seek extra help if you still have unresolved questions.
-I will not be collecting any homework so it is up to you to have the discipline to complete it.
-One of the more common reasons why students do poorly on a quiz or exam is failure to do enough homework problems.
-There will be frequent quizzes, both take-home and in-class, with the latter usually, but not always, mentioned in advance.
-The problems on the quizzes will typically be similar to homework problems.
-Each quiz will be worth 20 points but overall all the quizzes during the semester will count as much as one exam.
-It will not be possible to make up missed quizzes-several quiz scores will be dropped to allow for absences due to illness, school events, or an 'off' day.
+I will only collect a few of the assigned homework problems (these will be noted in advance and these are the only problems I want turned in) and grade each assignment on a 12 point scale.
+In addition to the mathematical content of your homework, I will be checking for neatness and correct use of notation.
+Whenever relevant, you should use complete sentences in your homework solutions, realizing that a mathematical equation is often a sentence.
+I have high standards for written work and expect you to learn how to present technical material in a clear and concise manner (see the examples below).
+It is a good idea to recopy the solutions to the few problems that you are turning in; the solution should be somewhat polished (as in better organized and without cross-outs) as opposed to a recorded history of your unsuccessful attempts.
+For the record, homework assignments are due at the beginning of class, before we discuss questions on the homework.